Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 We loved the Ulldeter hut.
 It’s a cosy mountain hut, and the guards do a great job decorating it.
 For example, the rooms have the names of the peaks and mountain passes around the area.

 We also loved the food!
-We ate soup, a salad with pasta, and meat with caramelised onion and an almond sauce for dinner.
+We had soup, a salad with pasta, meat with caramelised onion, and an almond sauce for dinner.
 Excellent!

 Meat dish we ate for dinner at the Ulldeter hut